icopy-site/awesome/docs/awesome/awesome-cl.md

 Email
 -----

 * [trivial-imap](https://github.com/40ants/trivial-imap) - tries to make easy some common cases of working with IMAP servers, like reading emails from the server.
-A thin wrapper over post-office library (https://github.com/CodyReichert/awesome-cl/blob/master/which is a fork of Franz's cl-imap).
+A thin wrapper over post-office library (which is a fork of Franz's cl-imap).
 [BSD][15].
 * [mailgun](https://github.com/40ants/mailgun) - A thin wrapper to post HTML emails through mailgun.com.
 No license specified.
 * [mito-email-auth](https://github.com/40ants/mito-email-auth) - Helper to authenticate a website's users by sending them unique code by email.